 Risk of infection with skin disease can be reduced by reducing stocking density and ensuring that there are no sharp protruding objects can help to reduce the chance of infection.

 As well as providing protection from infections, the skin is also the first barrier to the cold for the calf.
 Heat escapes from the surface of the calf through the skin and calves have a much greater surface area to body weight ratio than larger cows meaning that they lose body heat much quicker than cows.
 Also dairy breed and continental breed calves have thinner skins than native breeds.
-Some breeds appear more sensitive to ringworm and lice.

 In relatively cold conditions, this can lead to calves spending a large amount of energy simply keeping warm.
 This energy comes from the feed it takes in and if energy is being used to maintain body temperature, it isn’t being used for growth.